 Day 1: Wooing Wonder through Writing

 Saturday, July 14 is a writing-centered day that starts at 9:30 a.m. at Silly Dog Studios just outside the fields + forest west edge of Langley.
 All levels of writers, including people who don’t consider themselves writers, are welcome.
-This day isn’t about our skill as writers, it’s about leaning on writing to woo wonder.
+This day isn’t about our skill as writers, it’s about leaning on writing and each other to re-find the wonder at our core.
 Bring something to write on and with, whatever’s comfortable for you (notebook and pen, tablet, laptop, scrap paper, etch-a-sketch, crayons, smart phone, whatever) and wear comfortable, weather-appropriate clothing just in case a muse takes you by the hand and leads you outside somewhere.

 Day 2: Rewilding Your Soul through Poetry